 It’s clear that there’s growing interest from African students in studying at Canadian institutions.
 Data for 2019 shows higher application volumes from many African source markets, including Nigeria.
 However, approval rates for Nigerian nationals continued to decline.
-The visa approval rate for Nigerian nationals ranked 121st out of 137 source markets with 50 or more Canadian student visa applications in 2019.
+The study permit approval rate for Nigerian nationals ranked 121st out of 137 source markets with 50 or more Canadian study permit applications in 2019.

 Study Permit Approval Roadblocks

 At ApplyInsights, we’ve observed a strong negative correlation between applicant age and study permit approval rate across source markets.
 This relationship holds true for Nigeria as well.

 In 2019, Nigerian nationals under 20 had a Canadian study permit approval rate of 44.1%, but students aged 20 to 25 were approved only 14.6% of the time.
 For Nigerian applicants over 25, approval rates were even lower, at 6.0%.

 I’ve heard from our relationship partners in Nigeria that the lower approval rates for older students negatively impact the Nigerian market.
 Students in many source markets finish secondary school when they reach 18 or 19 years old.
 However, Nigerian students often finish secondary school at 20.
 As 20-year-old applicants, Nigerian students would be far less likely to be approved based on age alone.

 This also extends to Nigerian nationals pursuing post-graduate education.
 College and university programs in Nigeria often extend beyond the typical four-year window.
 This means Nigerian students may not graduate until they are 25 or older.
 All Nigerian post-secondary graduates must then complete a year with the National Youth Service Corps.
 As a result, Nigerian post-graduate applicants are often near 30 years old.